TG9541/stm8ef/README.md

 * 8MHz crystal (I use the 16 MHz HSI)

 Run `make BOARD=C0135 flash` for building and flashing.

+### Steps for creating a new board variant

+For creating a variant, simply create a copy of the base variant's folder (e.g. CORE).
+By running `make BOARD=<folderName> flash` it can be compiled, and programmed to the target.

 ## Disclaimer, copyright